onyx-and-iris/voicemeeter-api-powershell/README.md

 -   `kind`: Run tests of this kind
 -   `tag`: Run tests tagged with this marker (currently `higher` or `lower`)
 -   `num`: Run this number of tests

-Run tests from repository root in a subshell like so:
+-   `log`: Write summary log file

-`powershell .\tests\pre-commit.ps1 -k "potato" -t "higher"`
+Run tests from repository root in a subshell and write logs, like so:

-Results will be logged and summary file written.
+`powershell .\tests\pre-commit.ps1 -k "potato" -t "higher" -log`

 ### Official Documentation